Lotfy-Mahmoud-Yaseen/Lotfy-Mahmoud-Yaseen/README.md

 🏆 Fighting

 It is my favorite 🥇🥇🥇🥇🥇
-I don`t fight for Medals I fight like a man.
+I don`t fight for Medals I am fighting as a man.

 what I believe in is:
 Each man has to fight.